-Uncertain tax positions are recognized in the financial statements only if that position is more likely than not of being sustained upon examination by taxing authorities, based on the technical merits of the position.
+Uncertain tax positions are recognized in the financial statements only if that position is more likely than not to be sustained upon examination by taxing authorities, based on the technical merits of the position.
 The Company recognizes interest and penalties related to uncertain tax positions in the income tax provision.
 There are currently no unrecognized tax benefits that if recognized would affect the tax rate.
-There was no interest or penalties recognized for the three months ended March 31, 2023 and 2022.
+There was no interest or penalties recognized for the three or six months ended June 30, 2023 and 2022.